How to test emails before you send them

 Don’t lose subscribers because of errors in your emails!
-Here’s how to avoid cringe-worthy mistakes from here on out
+Here’s how to avoid cringe-worthy mistakes.

 Remember that cringe-worthy moment when Steve Harvey read the wrong name for the winner of Miss Universe?

 Don’t be like Steve.
-Avoid mistakes in front of a large audience by doing a test run.
+Avoid mistakes in front of a large audience by testing emails before you send them.

-(And if you do accidentally pull a Steve Harvey and mess up?
-Here’s how to send an apology email.)
+But if you do accidentally pull a Steve Harvey and mess up?
+It happens.
+Don’t let the fear of making a mistake keep you from sending your emails.
+You can always send an apology email.

 There are two types of mistakes we see in emails.